Suzuki-Sotaro/ENNCA/README.md

 Task1: dataset create the dataset object that loads input and mask images, and another one loads input and one-hot-encoded mask tensors.

-Task2:Build FFN-UP A,B,C block, generate some random tensors, make sure the forward pass ok.
+Task2: Build FFN-UP A,B,C block, generate some random tensors, make sure the forward pass ok.

 Task3: Replace all convolution blocks with Inverted residual blocks.